- Quinnipiac Men's Basketball 2013-14 Schedule

 The three-point line carried the Bulldogs throughout the night, and especially in the second half.
 Yale went 10-for-24 from long range, which included 8-of-12 in the second half.
 Nearly every other statistic favored the Bobcats.

 Quinnipiac was led by Evan Conti (Bayside, N.Y.) who mustered a season-high 17 points on 7-of-13 shooting.
-He knocked down three threes and grabbed four rebounds in his season national postseason tournament game.
+He knocked down three threes and grabbed four rebounds in his second national postseason tournament game.
 Conti recorded a double-double in the team's trip to Penn two years ago in the College Basketball Invitational (CBI).

 Drame and Shannon each finished with 12 points.
 Drame had a game-high 15 rebounds, while Shannon added three rebounds and three assists in his final collegiate game.
 Chandler totaled 11 points, four rebounds and three assists, and Zaid Hearst (Bethesda, Md.) had eight points and four rebounds.